-[written and published April ’16; edited and additions made July ’17] Although this article is directed more towards the theological types among Christians, still it is very simple in its reasoning and explanations, and should be easy enough to understand by the common believer.
-There are two Adams – the ways of God with man began with the first man; however, the counsels of God, formed and settled on before the foundation of the world, center the glory of God on Jesus Christ, the second Adam.
-By the cross, the Son of Man glorified God.
-Therefore God has glorified Him (John 13:31-32).
-It is on this last Man that all God’s pleasure and delight is focused, and this for time and eternity.
+Summary: this article was written in April, 2016 and further edited in July, 2017.
+Although this article may seem like it is directed more so towards the theological types among us, still it is simple in its explanation and reasoning.
+It should be easily understood by the common Christian who is sealed by the Holy Spirit (the Spirit being the Teacher of all true believers).
+There are two Adams.
+The ways of God began with the first man.
+However, the counsels of God formed before the foundations of the world and before time began center entirely on Jesus Christ, the second Adam or Man (the name “Adam” means man or mankind).
+By His obedience to the cross and the work of redemption, Jesus has completely glorified God concerning the failures of the first man.
+Therefore, God has glorified Him – John 13:31-32.
+It is on this Man that all God’s pleasure and delight is focused, and this for time and eternity.

 The two Adams are my reason for writing.
 Is there a better theological understanding other than the ones we argue and fight over?
 I have always understood covenants and dispensations, the essence of the two main competing systems, as both being earthly in character, referring almost entirely to the means of earthly blessings.
 The literalness or letter of the covenants apply strictly to Israel (Rom.
 9:4), a people who have an earthly calling from God.
 I don’t know about you, but I have the hardest time ever finding God making a covenant with Gentiles.
 If you closely examine all the covenants revealed in scripture, and here I am not speaking of ones made up from human imaginations, they provide for earthly things and the blessing of man in Adam in the first creation.